appwrite/appwrite/app/sdks/php/docs/teams.md

 ** Use this endpoint to let user accept an invitation to join a team after he is being redirect back to your app from the invitation email.
 Use the success and failure URL&#039;s to redirect users back to your application after the request completes.

-Please notice that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface.
+Please note that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface.

 When not using the success or failure redirect arguments this endpoint will result with a 200 status code on success and with 401 status error on failure.
 This behavior was applied to help the web clients deal with browsers who don&#039;t allow to set 3rd party HTTP cookies needed for saving the account session token. **